noisysoil/file-repacker/README.md

 # file-repacker
-A tool to compress files from one directory to another.
+A tool to selectively compress or copy files.

+For example, '.html' and '.csv' files in a directory can be specified to be compressed and all the rest are copied.

-If the specified files are of '.zip' or '.7z' extensions then they are recompressed to 7zip using the specified (default=9, maximum) LZMA2 compression level.
+If the specified files are of '.zip' or '.7z' extensions then they are re-compressed to 7zip using the specified (default=9, maximum) LZMA2 compression level.

-It performs in-memory processing of files thus no unnecessary intermediary disk operations are performed.
+It performs in-memory processing of files thus no unnecessary intermediate disk operations are performed.

 Configurable multi-processing is used to make use of available CPU threads / cores.